tonymullen/TonyMullen-Book/Readme.md

 Heroku link: [Heroku app](https://getting-mean-book-tm.herokuapp.com/).

 Notes:
+* **Breaking changes have been introduced in Angular v1.6!** When you download Angular at https://angularjs.org/, be sure to choose "1.2.x (legacy)" from the options.
+I can confirm that later versions through 1.5 do work, but the most recent 1.6.x does not.
+The book uses 1.2.19.
 * As of this writing, geolocation in Chrome appears to be (temporarily?) broken.
 I'm seeing an identical issue to what was discussed [here](https://www.reddit.com/r/webdev/comments/3j8ipj/anyone_else_had_issues_with_the_html5_geolocation/) some time ago.
 If you experience this, test your application in Firefox, Safari, and/or IE instead of Chrome and turn in a screenshot using one of those browsers.

 Include a screenshot of the filtering functionality in action, as shown here: